 ADMISSION POLICY AS DETERMINED BY THE SCHOOL GOVERNING BODY BEREA WEST PREPARATORY - 2 ELEANORA ROAD, WESTVILLE.

-PLEASE NOTE BEREA WEST PREPARATORY SCHOOL IS A SECTION 21 FEE PAVING SCHOOL
+PLEASE NOTE BEREA WEST PREPARATORY SCHOOL IS A SECTION 21 FEE PAYING SCHOOL

 • Fraudulent applications will not be considered.
 The school reserves the right to revoke the admission of a learner who has gained admission in a fraudulent manner.